bkkkk/bkkkk.github.io/_posts/2014-12-19-thesis-before-you-embark-on-your-journey.markdown

 \usepackage{lmodern}
 {% endhighlight %}

 What these packages do has been explained by more capable people than me on [tex.se](http://tex.stackexchange.com/questions/44694/fontenc-vs-inputenc).
-Note that here I am using the **lmodern** font package that gives you access to additional glyphs.
-If you just want to use the default *Computer Modern* simply load the fontenc and inputenc packages, the cm-super font will load automatically.
+The **lmodern** package loads the font _Latin Modern_, which is a different font family to the latex default _Computer Modern_.
+If you just want to use cm simply load the fontenc and inputenc packages and the cm-super font, with additional glyphs, should load automatically.

 ## Managing your bibliography